bosun-ai/derrick/README.md

 ## Technical design

-The provider is started with the following arguments:
+The workspace provider is started with the following arguments:

   - provisioning mode (e.g. local, docker, cloud)
   - repositories and their target paths, and authentication tokens